 We're sorry, but we are unaware of any TripAdvisor Tourism pages for Almeda or the neighboring communities.
 TripAdvisor is always adding new communities and we suggest that you check with the TripAdvisor website to see if Almeda has been recently added.

 If we encounter the name of what might be a community, our methodology is to add that name to our Gazetteer.
-For example, we might find a sentence like "He went south past Almeda and then turned west".
+For example, we might find a sentence like "He went north past Almeda and then turned east".
 While Almeda could be some kind of landmark, we think that it's more likely to be a community.
 We've added Almeda as a placeholder with the hope that we'll be able to add more information in the future.

 Just as a reminder: Our definition of a community is rather broad and includes those places (or areas) where several families lived and had a name which identified that place.
 For example, you might hear somebody say that they are going over to Miller Creek to see Pete ...
 Miller Creek is just a gas station and a couple of homes at the crossroads.
 While it might not be on the map, everybody in the area knows it by that name.